 Drew Schreiner is a graduate student in Psychology at UCSD.
-In lab, Drew is interested in studying the neural circuits involved in utilizing feedback to guide actions.
+In lab, Drew is interested in studying the neural circuits involved in utilizing feedback to guide actions and that disruption in alcohol dependence.
 Drew is passionate about science communication, and writes for the collaborative neuroscience blog Neuwrite.
 Outside of lab, he can be found reading, backpacking, or playing guitar.

 Ege Yalcinbas is a PhD candidate in the neurosciences graduate program at UCSD.
 Originally hailing from Istanbul, Turkey, Ege completed her B.S. in Neuroscience with distinction and minor in Education at Duke University as an Angier B. Duke Scholar.
 In the Gremel Lab, she studies thalamocortical circuits in the context of learning and decision-making.
 Outside of lab, Ege really enjoys teaching and engaging with the public on all things neuroscience, whether that be through giving talks, doing demos, or writing.
 In her spare time, Ege loves to get involved with music, theatre, and other creative projects!
 Contact: firstname.lastname@example.org